Generic Name: triptorelin (TRIP toe REL in)

 What other drugs will affect triptorelin?

-Other drugs may interact with triptorelin, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Other drugs may affect triptorelin, including prescription and over-the-counter medicines, vitamins, and herbal products.
 Tell your doctor about all your current medicines and any medicine you start or stop using.

 More about triptorelin